danielbodnar/awesome-stars/README.md

 ## webpack

+- [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - Modern.js is a web engineering system, including a web framework, a npm package solution and a build tool.
 - [webextension-toolbox/webextension-toolbox](https://github.com/webextension-toolbox/webextension-toolbox) - Small CLI toolbox for cross-browser WebExtension development
 - [generate/generate](https://github.com/generate/generate) - A new command line tool and developer framework for scaffolding out GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more
 - [themesberg/flowbite](https://github.com/themesberg/flowbite) - The most popular and open-source library of Tailwind CSS components